 To characterize these differences, we first identified key institutional features that could be important to the success of the intervention and then sought to determine which feature(s) best differentiated these four sites from prior sites.
 After comparing the sites based on a wide range of features (e.g., endowment, cost before and after financial aid, rank, student diversity), we found that the one key feature that consistently differentiated all four sites from prior sites was the amount of financial resources the institutions had at their disposal.
-Specifically, compared to the institutions where previous difference-education interventions were delivered, all four institutions in the current study have fewer financial resources to invest in students-based on lower endowments and cost of attendance before and after financial aid (see supplemental materials Appendix B).
-Therefore, this convenience sample of institutions allows us to examine whether previously observed results of difference-education interventions extend to institutions with relatively fewer financial resources.
+Specifically, compared to the institutions where previous difference-education interventions were delivered, all four institutions in the current study have fewer financial resources to invest in students-based on lower endowments and cost of attendance before and after financial aid (see Section S2 in